apache/jackrabbit-oak/oak-doc/src/site/markdown/query/grammar-xpath.md

 Oak will convert them to a "union" query
 (one query with @x = 1, and a second query with @y = 2).

+Examples:

+Include the nodes that have the property 'hidden' set to 'hidden-folder', or don't have the property set:

+    /jcr:root/content/dam/*[@hidden='hidden-folder' or not(@hidden)]

 <hr />
 <h3 id="andCondition">And Condition</h3>